-In line with Government regulations teaching and learning in the 2020 Summer Term at BOVTS was delivered online, prompting a lot of innovative practice.
-In line with current Government regulations, it is anticipated that teaching and learning in 2020-21 will be a blend of online virtual learning (retaining the innovative practice developed in the 2020 Summer Term) and face to face, on-site learning.
-The exact mix will be kept under review as Government regulations change.
+In line with Government regulations some teaching and learning in the last two years at BOVTS was delivered online, prompting a lot of innovative practice.
+In line with current Government regulations, it is anticipated that teaching and learning in 2021-22 will be a blend of online virtual learning (retaining the innovative practice developed in recent years) and face to face, on-site learning.
+The exact mix will be kept under review as Government regulations change with an emphasis on face to face learning.

 In the first term students will be learning in a group, exploring the Writers' Toolkit.
-They will also learn alongside students of other disciplines: directors, designers, actors and production arts students.
+They will also learn alongside students of other disciplines: directors, designers, actors and production arts.
 Students will learn through seminars, workshops, masterclasses and theoretical projects in a structured teaching environment.

-As they progress through the course, under the guidance of teaching staff and visiting playwrights students will learn by reading, writing and working on scenes that they create.
+As they progress through the course, under the guidance of teaching staff and visiting playwriters students will learn by reading, writing and working on scenes that they create.
 Students will then develop their practice and create short scenes in response to the lectures associated with the Dramatic Medium Part One.
 These scenes will be workshopped with the directors and actors at the end of the first term.